 Photon is the native vectorized query engine on Databricks, written to be directly compatible with Apache Spark APIs so it works with your existing code.
 It is developed in C++ to take advantage of modern hardware, and uses the latest techniques in vectorized query processing to capitalize on data- and instruction-level parallelism in CPUs, enhancing performance on real-world data and applications-—all natively on your data lake.
 Photon is part of a high-performance runtime that runs your existing SQL and DataFrame API calls faster and reduces your total cost per workload.
 Photon is used by default in Databricks SQL warehouses.

-8.3.x-photon-scala2.12).
-Photon is available for clusters running the Photon variant of Databricks Runtime 8.3 and above.
+Photon is available for clusters running Databricks Runtime 9.1 LTS and above.

-Photon supports a limited set of instance types on the driver and worker nodes.
+Photon supports a number of instance types on the driver and worker nodes.
 Photon instance types consume DBUs at a different rate than the same instance type running the non-Photon runtime.
 For more information about Photon instances and DBU consumption, see the Databricks pricing page.

-- Data is accessed repeatedly and likely in the Delta Lake cache.
+Faster performance when data is accessed repeatedly from the Delta cache.

 CREATE TABLE AS SELECT, especially for wide tables (hundreds to thousands of columns).

-- Not expected to improve short-running queries (<2 seconds), for example, against small data.
+Not expected to improve short-running queries (<2 seconds), for example, queries against small amounts of data.

 Features not supported by Photon run the same way they would with Databricks Runtime; there is no performance advantage for those features.